-Oppo might not be as familiar as some smartphone names, but it has been around since 2001 and, and in 2019 it was ranked as the fifth biggest smartphone brand worldwide, and the top brand in China.
+Oppo might not be as familiar as some smartphone names, but it has been around since 2001 and in 2019 it was ranked as the fifth biggest smartphone brand worldwide, and the top brand in China.

 Its parent company also runs OnePlus – a brand which is making an increasingly large dent in the UK, and handsets from the two companies often share DNA.